Professor Darin DeWitt

 Phone: (562) 985-4711

 “A Web of Conspiracy?
 Internet and Conspiracy Theory,” with Matthew D. Atkinson and Joseph E. Uscinski.
-Forthcoming.
-Brill Handbook of Conspiracy Theory and Contemporary Religion, eds.
-Egil Asprem, Asbjorn Dyrendal, and David Robertson.
+2019.
+In Handbook of Conspiracy Theory and Contemporary Religion, eds.
+Asbjørn Dyrendal, David G. Robertson, and Egil Asprem.
+Leiden: Brill.

 “Abraham Lincoln.”
-Forthcoming.
+2018.
 In Hatred of America’s Presidents: Personal Attacks on the White House from Washington to Trump, ed.
 Lori Cox Han.
 Santa Barbara, CA: ABC-CLIO.